-The abundant snowfall, which Let it snow averages around 14 metres a season, is the result of obliging geography.
+The abundant snowfall, which averages around 14 metres a season, is the result of obliging geography.
 Moisture is swept in from the nearby Sea of Japan and is cooled down rapidly by the surrounding mountain peaks.
 As such, this resort, one of the oldest in Japan, is home to some of the longest (Myoko Suginohara) and steepest (Akakura Onsen Ski Resort) ski runs around.

 The wide variety of resorts offers something for everyone, from newbies to advanced skiers seeking challenging runs and adrenaline.
 Akakura Onsen Ski Resort is a great all-rounder as it offers gentle slopes as well as mogul routes and the aforementioned steep run.
 Seki Onsen, on the other hand, is popular among intermediate skiers looking to plow through tons of powder.